glowbuzzer/gbt/README.md

 * **3D rotation converter** - convert between and visualise the different 3D rotation formats: Quaternions, Euler angles, Rotation matrices, Axis-angle etc.
 * **DH parameter visualiser** - visualise the Denavit-Hartenberg parameters for arbitrary kinematics chains containing revolute, prismatic or fixed links and explore their kinematics.

+To see the tools in action, go to [tools.glowbuzzer.com](https://tools.glowbuzzer/com).

 For more information on our core product, the web-stack machine control, go to [glowbuzzer.com](https://www.glowbuzzer.com).